vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

-The LessWrong post [Quick Poll: Booster Reactions](https://www.lesswrong.com/posts/QHBBeSYqdFdnNcFut/quick-poll-booster-reactions) informed my priors before getting the booster.
+The LessWrong post [Quick Poll: Booster Reactions](https://www.lesswrong.com/posts/QHBBeSYqdFdnNcFut/quick-poll-booster-reactions) by Elizabeth informed my priors before getting the booster.
 I did not have access to this post when I booked my appointment (it was published on December 20).

 ## Booster shot (Friday December 24)